Ph.D Student in Spanish

 B.A., Spanish & Anthropology, University of Connecticut, 2013

-- “La enfermedad y el indígena: ¿Una representación descolonizado?”
+- “La enfermedad y el indígena: ¿Una representación descolonizada?”
 IV Congreso Internacional Historia, Literatura y Arte en el Cine en Español y Portugués (CIHALCEP).
 Centro de Estudios Brasileños de la Universidad de Salamanca.
 Salamanca, España.
-28-30 de junio de 2017.
+June 28-30, 2017.

-- “A Social Ill: Hysteria, Society and the Questioning of a Gendered Disease in Pardo Bazan’s Doña Milagros.”
+- “A Social Ill: Hysteria, Society and the Questioning of a Gendered Disease in Pardo Bazan’s Doña Milagros (1894).”
 Kaleidoscope Conference of the Graduate Students of the Department of Spanish and Portuguese, University of Wisconsin, Madison.
 March 9-11, 2017.